 positive manner, one that does not include

-firesetting.
-Both typed of firesetters need to
+fire setting.
+Both typed of fire setters need to

-be shown the consequeces for their actions.
+be shown the consequences for their actions.

 This can be done through education.